The 3-Second Frontend Developer Test

 Do you validate ?

-A truthful answer gives you more than any other question would do.
+A truthful answer gives you more than any other question would provide.

 Why is that?